-The U.S. Postal Service and the National Postal Mail Handlers Union, AFL-CIO, a Division of the Laborers' International Union of North America, agree that employees in the mail handler craft who are certified by the PEDC to act as on-the-job instructors will be compensated at grade MH-5 while performing in that capacity.
-MEMORANDUM OF UNDERSTANDING
+The U.S. Postal Service and the National Postal Mail Handlers Union, A Division of the Laborers' International Union of North America, AFL-CIO, agree that employees in the mail handler craft who are certified by the PEDC to act as on-the-job instructors will be compensated at one level higher pay grade than their current bid position while performing in that capacity.